dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 world.set_gravity(Vector3::y() * -9.81); // or Vector2 in 2D.
 ```

 Other external forces can also be applied to the bodies on the physics world.
 This is what [`ForceGenerators`](/rustdoc/nphysics3d/force_generator/trait.ForceGenerator.html) are for.
 A force generator as a structure implementing the `ForceGenerator` trait which requires one method: `.apply(params, bodies)`.
 The `params` is a reference to [integration parameters](/performance_tuning/#integration-parameters) allowing you to retrieve, e.g., the timestep duration (in second) for the current update of the physical world with `params.dt`.
-The `bodies` parameter allows you to retrieve mutable references to the rigid bodies to be affected by the force generator.
+The `bodies` parameter allows you to retrieve mutable references to the rigid-bodies to be affected by the force generator.
 The following example shows the definition of a generator of a radial force proportional to the position of a body wrt. a point:

 <ul class="nav nav-tabs">
   <li class="active"><a id="tab_nav_link" data-toggle="tab" href="#force_generator_2D">2D example</a></li>